An Introduction to Fault Injection (Part 1/3)

 Typical Glitching Objectives

 The goal of a fault injection attack is to undermine some security-critical responsibility within low level platform firmware.
 Most times, secure boot functionality is targeted by fault injection, as the goal is to enable an attacker to execute arbitrary code.
 Though, there are several other common targets for fault injection.
 The usefulness of these targets tends to vary with the product threat model:

 - Bypassing cryptographic signature validation of firmware binaries.
 This is the most common form of fault injection attack and has been demonstrated many times over, such as in NCC Group’s earlier research titled There’s a Hole In Your SoC.

 - Circumventing memory readout protection to expose sensitive data that resides within a microcontroller’s internal flash memory.
 An example of an attack that bypasses read protection is the chip.fail exploit from 2019.

 - Re-enabling hardware debug functionality on production/fused processors.
 An example of this would be the nRF52 debug ressurection attack by LimitedResults.

 - Bypassing input validation of data that crosses trust boundaries between privilege levels.
 One such example would be the Qualcomm TEE memory range validation bypass performed by Raelize.

 In the next installment of this blog series, we will build upon this brief introduction to glitching, by explaining how fault injection attacks can be mitigated using software-based countermeasures.

-Editors Note: Originally, this post mistakenly described optical fault injection as using UV a laser.
+Editors Note: Originally, this post mistakenly described optical fault injection as using a UV laser.
 This has since been corrected to infrared.